ultimicro/net-template/README.md

 The current version can be drop-in replacement for `StringTemplate4`.
 Just rename namespace from `Antlr4.StringTemplate` to `NetTemplate`.

+## Additional features

+### Expression options

+The following is a list of the new expression options in additional to StringTemplate 4 [expression options](https://github.com/antlr/stringtemplate4/blob/master/doc/expr-options.md):

+- `culture`: specify the name of the culture to override the one that was specified in `Template.Render()` (e.g. `<foo; culture="th-TH">`).
+It can be any value that is acceptable by `CultureInfo.GetCultureInfo()`, even an empty string.

 ## Development

 ### Prerequisites